• Skip to primary navigation

 In general, raw tomato soup does not contain enough calories, protein, or fat to serve as a full meal.
 I recommend adding these dietary components in as hearty side dishes.

-What I do most often is serve gazpacho with cheese and crackers to keep this a fast, no-cook dinner option.
+What I do most often is serve gazpacho with a crackers and cheese platter to keep this a fast, no-cook dinner option.
 The cheese provides the fat and protein, while both cheese and crackers boost the energy in the dish.

 An alternative to cheese for the protein would be cooked shrimp.
 Stores often sell peeled and pre-cooked shrimp in the freezer of their seafood department.
 Pick up a bag, let it thaw, and you have a ready-to-eat protein.